swells/deployr-cli/README.md

 _di_ is installed and managed via [npm](http://npmjs.org), the [Node.js](http://nodejs.org/) package manager.

 To get started, you will want to install _di's_ command line interface (CLI) globally.
-You may need to use sudo for (OSX, *nix, etc) or for Windows run your command shell as Administrator.
+You may need to use sudo for (OSX, *nix, BSD, etc).
+If you are using Windows, run your command shell as Administrator.

 One-line install using [npm](http://npmjs.org):